-The bank usually guarantees to pay the supplier upon presentation of certain documents.
-Typically, these documents would be proofs of shipping to and/or inspection by the buyer, though their exact nature depends inter alia on what terms (e.g. International Commercial Terms) the parties agreed upon in the L/C.
+The bank guarantees to pay the supplier upon presentation of certain documents.
+Typically, these documents would be proofs of shipping to and/or inspection by the buyer or a third party.

 2. Legal Framework

-L/Cs must be drafted with care as banks may not always honour them, e.g. in situations where the buyer is deemed likely to become insolvent.
-There is also some risk of fraud where supporting documents are forged or falsified.
-These risks can be minimised by agreement, but it is advised to agree on payment only when the goods have been properly inspected.
+L/Cs must be drafted with care as banks may try to avoid liability, e.g., in situations where the buyer is deemed likely to become insolvent.
+There is also a risk of fraud where supporting documents are forged or falsified.
+Such risks can be minimised by clear agreements, but it is advised to agree on payment only when the goods have been properly inspected.

 A suretyship is a contract by which one person (called the surety or guarantor) guarantees the performance of another (the debtor) by taking responsibility for their failure.
 The surety is liable to pay if the debtor does not perform as required.
 In Thailand, suretyships are governed by Sec.
 680-701 of the Thai Civil and Commercial Code (CCC).